whatyouhide/whatyouhide.github.io/content/posts/2022-01-25-testing-aws-in-elixir/index.md

 {{ unsplash_credit(name="Ian Battaglia", link="https://unsplash.com/@ianjbattaglia?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText") }}

 AWS is an external system that our system has limited control over.
-First of all, it operates over the network, which makes it vulnerable to all sorts of network issues and failures.
+First, it operates over the network, which makes it vulnerable to all sorts of network issues and failures.
 Furthermore, I can't control how an AWS service operates or its business logic.
 However, as external services go, it's a stable one when it comes to its APIs.

 When I work with external systems like AWS, I want to test two aspects:

   1. What happens on the uncommon code branches — network failures, services unavailable, all sorts of things that we know can (and will) happen.

-  1. What happens when interacting with the actual service — I want the application's code to have some tests where the whole code that interacts with the external service is executed end-to-end, without mocks in the middle.
+  1. What happens when interacting with the actual service — I want the application's code to have some tests that execute the whole code that interacts with the external service end-to-end, without mocks in the middle.

 Let's take a look at these below.
 I set up [a repository][accompanying-repo] with most of the code discussed here, so you can see it pieced together and working.